JeffGreiner-eaton/react-routing-action-workflow/README.md

 # Github Actions & Workflows
 ## Build and Test with Node.js
-### See the offical doc [here](https://docs.github.com/en/actions/use-cases-and-examples/building-and-testing/building-and-testing-nodejs).
+### See the official doc [here](https://docs.github.com/en/actions/use-cases-and-examples/building-and-testing/building-and-testing-nodejs).

 This repository contains the Brightlayer-UI React Routing template starter project and is the starting point for experimenting with Github Actions & Workflows.
 For this projects continuous integration (CI) we will focus only on the actions / workflow and the available scripts in package.json.